ansys/pypim/README.rst

   :target: https://github.com/psf/black
   :alt: black

-PyPIM exposes a pythonic interface to communicate with the Product Instance Management API.
+PyPIM exposes a Pythonic interface to communicate with the Product Instance Management (PIM) API.

-What is the Product Instance Management API?
+What is the PIM API?
 ============================================

-The Product Instance Management API is a gRPC API enabling library and application developers to start a product in a remote environment and communicate with its API.
+The PIM API is a gRPC API enabling library and application developers to start a product in a remote environment and communicate with its API.

-It is intended to be as simple as possible to be adaptable in a variety of network and software infrastructure.
-Using this API does not require any knowledge on this infrastructure, we want users to only know which product to start, and which API the product exposes.
-The API itself exposes very little feature and assumes that all the configuration is set on a server.
+The PIM API is intended to be as simple as possible to be adaptable in a variety of network and software infrastructures.
+Using this API does not require any knowledge of its infrastructure.
+You need only know which product to start and which API the product exposes.
+The API itself exposes very few features and assumes that all the configuration is set on a server.

-It is not intended to manage stateless services, to be a job management system, or a fully featured service orchestration API, but rather to to expose a minimum feature set of such API for service oriented applications.
+The PIM API is not intended to manage stateless services, to be a job management system, or a fully featured service orchestration API.
+Its purpose is to expose a minimum feature set for managing service-oriented applications.

 Getting Started
 ===============

-To use PyPIM, you need to have access to an exposition of the "Product Instance Management" API.
+To use PyPIM, you must have access to the PIM API.

 .. note::
-    This is a work in progress and there is no public exposition or distribution of an implementation yet.
+    PyPIM is a work in progress.
+There is no public expossure or distribution of an implementation yet.

-PyPIM itself is pure python and relies on `gRPC`_.
+PyPIM itself is pure Python and relies on `gRPC`_.

 .. _`gRPC`: https://grpc.io/

 Installation
 ------------
 The ``ansys-platform-instancemanagement`` package is tested for Python 3.7 through Python 3.10 on Windows and Linux.